-A further consideration might be DRIP's occupancy level (91.4% as at 31 March 2017, although with rental guarantees it is closer to 96%).
-This has dropped in the near term, while the manager undertakes refurbishments at Arthur House, but should revert in due course.
-All things being equal, an increase in occupancy should increase DRIP's income, making it more attractive to investors, which could in turn have an impact on DRIP's premium.
-On the downside, the reverse also applies.
+A further consideration is DRIP's occupancy level (91.4% as at 31 March 2017, although with rental guarantees it is closer to 96%).
+This has dropped in the near term while the manager undertakes refurbishments at Arthur House, but should revert in due course.
+All things being equal, an increase in occupancy should increase DRIP's income, making it more attractive to investors and stimulate demand for DRIP's shares.
+NAV would be relatively insensitive to such changes and so the discount would likely narrow or a premium could increase.
+On the downside, the reverse also applies and so a deterioration in occupancy could lead to a discount widening or a premium reduction.
 That said, DRIP's most recent acquisitions have been made at relatively high net initial yields and it had already been generating higher levels of income than had been anticipated at launch.
 This has provided capacity to reduce occupancy, to allow for refurbishment, while still generating sufficient income to meet its dividend targets (see below).